Low Energy, Fatigue, and Hashimoto’s: Do they Have to go Together?

 And you will see this trend among many physicians who understand the role that mindset plays in restoring optimal health.

 Don’t believe me?
-Why do you think many physicians ask you to fill out a questionnaire before they will take you on as a patient?
+Why do you think many physicians ask you to fill out a questionnaire before they take you on as a patient?

 Just like patients who KNOW they are not going to get better never do.